ashtasht/killemall/README.md

 You need to specify a random `secret` under `"secret"`.

-You need to specify a hostname (you can leave it blank), and the paths of your key and certificate under `ssl.key` and `ssl.cert`.
+You need to specify a hostname under `"hostname"`.

+If you want to use SSL (which you really should), set `ssl.ssl` to true and put the paths of your key and certificate under `ssl.key` and `ssl.cert`.

 As for the database, you need to use MySQL, make a new database (and a user identified with a native MySQL password) and fill the appropriate data under `"db"`.
 Create a new table using
 ```sql